 Grandfather charged in death of granddaughter who fell from cruise ship

-Michael Winkleman, an attorney for the Wiegand family, said that the tragedy occurred after Chloe Wiegand asked her grandfather to lift her up so she could bang on the glass in a children's play area.
+The child was traveling with her father, a South Bend, Indiana, police officer, as well as her mother, siblings and both sets of grandparents on Royal Caribbean's Freedom of the Seas.
+Michael Winkleman, an attorney for the Wiegand family, said that the tragedy occurred after Chloe asked her grandfather to lift her up so she could bang on the glass in a children's play area.

 "Chloe wanted to bang on the glass like she always did at her older brothers' hockey games," he said in a July statement.
 "Her grandfather thought there was glass just like everywhere else, but there was not, and she was gone in an instant."

-The family is from Indiana and was aboard Royal Caribbean's Freedom of the Seas.
+"I didn't know that she went out a window," she added.
+"And I just kept saying, 'Take me to my baby.
+Where's my baby?'
+I didn't even notice a window.
+I ran over there and I looked over and it wasn't water down there, it was concrete.
+To lose our baby this way is just unfathomable."

+A spokesperson for Royal Caribbean told CBS News at the time the company is deeply saddened by the "tragic accident" and its "heart goes out to the family."

-Anello is being held on $80,000 bond and is scheduled to appear in court on November 20.
+Anello is being held on $80,000 bond and is scheduled to appear in court November 20.